SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Blog/Posts/five-years-of-the-swift-package-index.md

 <hr class="minor"/>

-> I can't tell you how grateful I am for Swift Package Index.
-It's always been a great source to learn about all the cool stuff everyone is working on nowadays.
-It's also a fantastic way for me to share what open source things I'm working on in the hopes they help someone else 🙂
+> I can’t tell you how grateful I am for Swift Package Index.
+It’s always been a great source to learn about all the cool stuff everyone is working on nowadays.
+It’s also a fantastic way for me to share what open source things I’m working on in the hopes they help someone else 🙂
 >
 > Thank you so much for creating it for our community!